south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_functions_math.md

 Go to this [CodePen](https://codepen.io/jorymullet/pen/ZEpBORq){: target='_blank'} and follow the instructions.

 ### Conclusion
-You can now make functions!
+If you completed the challenge, you can now make functions!
 This is a powerful tool for making your webpages much more functional and interesting.

 ![HTML&CSS MEME](https://media.giphy.com/media/l49JHLpRSLhecYEmI/giphy.gif)